Sunday Night® Intense Chocolate Loaf Cake

 1 tablespoon pure vanilla extract

-2 tablespoons coffee liqueur (we prefer Kahlúa), optional
+2 tablespoons (28 milliliters) coffee liqueur (I prefer Kahlúa), optional

 Directions